bigomics/omicsplayground-doc/dataprep/contrasts.rst

 can test the following contrasts: A_vs_B, A_vs_C, B_vs_C.

 Here is a minimal example of how the  ``contrasts.csv`` should look like.
-In this case, the groups will be hair color (blond vs. black) and country (Japan vs. Switzerland), and derive from the samples file.
+In this case, the groups will be hair color (blond vs. black) and country (Japan vs. Switzerland), as derived from the samples file.

 +---------+----------------+----------------------+
 |         | black_vs_blond | japan_vs_switzerland |